vks/xoroshiro/README.md

 # xoroshiro

-Rust implementation of the [Xoroshiro+](http://xoroshiro.di.unimi.it) random number generator.
+Rust implementation of the [xoroshiro128+, xorshift1024*φ and splitmix64](http://xoroshiro.di.unimi.it) random number generators.

 ## License